-The subject is divided into three problem areas.
+The course is divided into three problem areas.
 The first part provides a basic overview of the microeconomic principles of business localization.
 The second part of the course explains the principles behind the mobility of production factors and the basic mechanisms of regional economic growth in terms of neoclassical and Keynesian concepts as well as in terms of endogenous growth theory.
 The third part of the course is devoted to the rationale and possibilities of public interventions in the regional development.

-- 1. Spatial structure of the economy. - 2.
+Spatial structure of the economy.

 Economic principles of firm localization

-- 3. Interfirm competition and localization of companies - 4.
-Agglomeration economies and diseconomies - 5.
+Interfirm competition and localization of companies

+Agglomeration economies and diseconomies

 Principles of regionalization.
-Regional economic growth vs. development. - 6.
-Regional economic growth in the long run (labor, capital and mobility of production factors) - 7.
-Regional economic growth in the long run (interregional trade) - 8.
-Long-term regional economic growth (human capital and technology) - 9.
-Regional economic growth in the short term (external demand and export multiplier) - 10.
-Regional policy (definition, instruments) - 11.
-Regional policy of the Slovak Republic - 12.
+Regional economic growth vs. development.

+Regional economic growth in the long run (labor, capital and mobility of production factors)

+Regional economic growth in the long run (interregional trade)

+Long-term regional economic growth (human capital and technology)

+Regional economic growth in the short term (external demand and export multiplier)

+Regional policy (definition, instruments)

+Regional policy of the Slovak Republic

 EU cohesion policy